Nenkai/gt-modding-hub/docs/formats/abstract.md

 Most file formats in Gran Turismo are proprietary and if not, will use platform provided formats.
 This is especially the case for games older than Gran Turismo 5.

+The following pages are essentially a human readable mirror of [the 010 templates for 010 Editor](https://github.com/Nenkai/GT-File-Specifications-Documentation/tree/master/Formats) for each format described - which is still recommended to easily visualize game files.

+---

 ## Similarities between formats

 GT formats make heavy use of offsets - usually in an ordered way.